 Providing a safer environment through material handling automation does not stop at injury prevention.
 The pandemic introduced a new level of employee safety that can be obtained through material handling automation; employee wellness.
 For many, the days of side-by-side or assembly line type operations, are over.
 Automation has proven to help disperse the workforce and limit the possibility of mass exposure.

 - Increased Throughput

 What happens when you mix an eCommerce boom with the rising customer expectation of next day (or same day) shipping?
 You either get overwhelmed or you adapt your systems to handle the increased demand.
-One of the most effective ways to get increased throughput is increasing the level of material handling automation in a facility.
-Whether it is hardware to handle additional volume, software changes to help streamline automation, or a combination of both, automation is key to increase throughput without additional labor.
+One of the most effective ways to get increased throughput is by increasing the level of material handling automation in a facility.
+Whether it is hardware to handle the additional volume, software changes to help streamline automation or a combination of both, automation is key to increasing throughput without additional labor.

 - Reduced Human Error

 Errors hurt your bottom line and your reputation with your customers.
 The busier people get, the more errors are made.
 Material handling automation can be a pivotal component of reducing errors.
 Automation can be applied to help reduce errors throughout a facility, including the picking, packing, quality assurance, and put-away functions.